tpatterson1996/lcc-metadata-manual/contacts.md

 * Always spell out acronyms and organization names.
 * Copying contacts will change the ID and the name \(the name will be “Copy of ….”\) but all the other information will be the same.
 * Make sure your contacts are loaded and accurate in mdEditor before beginning to create your metadata records.
-* Code lists, including the contact type options/dropdown list are maintained by ADIwg.
+* Code lists, including the contact type options/dropdown list, are maintained by ADIwg.

 ---